 In a typical nuclear reactor fueled with uranium-235, the presence of 149Sm as an indirect fission product is very important in the power operation of a nuclear reactor.
-In contrast to xenon poisoning, at zero-power operation the presence of 149Sm may not be neglected, since its concentration is significant.
-Engineers and operators must perfectly know behaviour of a reactor with samarium.
+In contrast to xenon poisoning, at zero-power operation, the presence of 149Sm may not be neglected since its concentration is significant.
+Engineers and operators must perfectly know the behavior of a reactor with samarium.
 The presence of 149Sm is associated with the following operational issues:

 - Equilibrium Samarium